When choosing a Buddha statue, the thing you should keep in mind is that the whole process shouldn’t stress you out.

 This statue depicts the Buddha when giving out the first sermon after Enlightenment.
 This sermon was given to a small group who had discounted the Buddha’s teachings previously.

 Like many other things in life, people usually resist and tend not to value ideas that are unfamiliar to them very acceptingly at first.
 We may see this as a kind of fear—the fear of change to do something uncomfortable or to push out of one’s comfort zone.

 On the other side, it takes a fearless teacher to continue on with these lessons even when the feedback they receive is negative.
 Because they truly believe in the value that mankind can get out of the insights.

 By pressing the tip of the thumb and the tip of the index finger against each other, the Buddha is trying to bring energetic harmony to the fears and worries inside the self and project better energy to those around.
 It is an actual practice in the art of Jin Shin.

 In front of you right now is another beautiful statue called:

 The hands are placed comfortably on the Buddha’s laps, with eyes either half-closed or open, and legs single-lotus crossed to do meditation.

-The meditation Buddha ejects the kind of energy that is calm, peaceful, and serene for people to look at and feel.
+The meditation Buddha projects the kind of energy that is calm, peaceful, and serene for people to look at and feel.
 Many have this statue in their shrine room or meditation room for moments in life when they need to pause and wind down.